ambianic/ambianic-subscriptions/README.md

 ## CI / CD Pipeline

 The three currently available serverless function endpoints are all tested using [Postman Tests](https://www.postman.com/automated-testing/).
-The API documentation explaining the endpoints can be found in the GitHub pages for this repository [here](https://vickywane.github.io/ambianic-subscriptions.github.io/).
+The API documentation explaining the endpoints can be found in the GitHub pages for this repository [here](https://ambianic.github.io/ambianic-subscriptions.github.io/).
 An exported file of the postman collection in json format is available at `./tests/postman/ambianic-functions-collection.postman_collection.json`.

-Continous integration for this project is managed using [GitHub Actions](https://github.com/features/actions), driven using the steps in the `.github/workflows/ci.yaml` file.
+Continuous integration for this project is managed using [GitHub Actions](https://github.com/features/actions), driven using the steps in the `.github/workflows/ci.yaml` file.
 The following sensitive credentials used within the CI jobs are managed using [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets);

-- STRIPE_TEST_KEY
+- STRIPE_KEY
 - GITHUB_TOKEN
 - NPM_TOKEN
 - REPOSITORY_ACCESS_TOKEN